bcgov/ols-router/rpng-release-notes.md

 ### Route Planner 2.1.4
 1. Route Planner 2.1.4 is backward compatible with Route Planner 2.x.
 2. Support for vehicle-type specific turn restrictions.
 For example, a road that only commercial vehicles are permitted to use.
 3. Support for timed notifications.
 A timed notification is a notice that has an effective time period.
-During this period, the notice should be displayed on the appropriate leg of the best route in turn-by-turn directions.
+During this period, the notice is displayed on the appropriate leg of the best route in turn-by-turn directions.
 A notification doesn't affect the computation of best route.

 ### Route Planner 2.1.3
 1. Route Planner 2.1.3 is backward compatible with Route Planner 2.x.